Norval Morrisseau: Fakes and forgeries

 Jim White, the central figure in an art fraud ring that trafficked counterfeit works attributed to the late Indigenous artist Norval Morrisseau, was sentenced after reaching a plea deal ahead of trial.
-White, 84, received a conditional sentence of two years less a day in a Newmarket, Ont. courtroom on August 29, 2025, following his guilty plea in June 2025.
+White, 84, received a conditional sentence of two years less a day in a Newmarket, Ontario courtroom on August 29, 2025, following his guilty plea in June 2025.
 The court heard that White played a key role in marketing and selling hundreds of forged Morrisseau pieces globally—some fetching tens of thousands of dollars.
 He pleaded guilty to two counts of producing forged documents, as well as possession and trafficking of over 500 counterfeit artworks.

 His co-accused, David Paul Bremner, 78, also admitted to his involvement in the forgery scheme.
-Bremner’s role involved creating fraudulent certificates of authenticity for the forged artworks, which were falsely presented and sold as genuine Morrisseau pieces.
+Bremner's role involved creating fraudulent certificates of authenticity for the forged artworks, which were falsely presented and sold as genuine Morrisseau pieces.
 Bremner acknowledged that he authenticated, appraised, and otherwise handled artworks provided by one of his co-accused (Jeff Cowan), whose case is currently being tried.
 The allegations against that individual have not yet been tested in court.
 As part of his plea, Bremner admitted to "turning a blind eye" to suspicions that the pieces were fake and failing to take adequate steps to confirm their authenticity.
 Despite lacking formal training in Morrisseau authentication, he proceeded to issue certificates—some tied to works that sold for over $30,000, with one nearing $100,000.
 He also acknowledged that his certificates were used by White and others to legitimize the counterfeit works.
 On September 9, 2025, Bremner was sentenced to two years less a day.